apache/systemds/docs/spark-mlcontext-programming-guide.md

 such as Scala, Java, and Python.
 As a result, it offers a convenient way to interact with SystemML from the Spark Shell and from Notebooks such as Jupyter and Zeppelin.

-**NOTE: The MLContext API has been redesigned.
-Currently both the old API and the new API can be used.
-The old API will be deprecated and removed, so please migrate to the new API.**
+**NOTE: A new MLContext API has been redesigned for future SystemML releases.
+The old API is available in all versions of SystemML but will be deprecated and removed, so please migrate to the new API.**

 # Spark Shell Example - NEW API

+**NOTE: The new MLContext API will be available in future SystemML releases.
+It can be used by building the project using Maven ('mvn clean package', or 'mvn clean package -P distribution').
+For SystemML version 0.10.0 and earlier, please see the documentation regarding the old API.**

 ## Start Spark Shell with SystemML